QuentinRa/blog.quentinra.dev/maths/optimization/uo/geometric.md

 [Go back](..)

-This is some sort of constrained optimization but the only constraint is that all values are strictly positives.
+This is some sort of constrained optimization, but the only constraint is that all values are strictly positives.
 Usually, that's some function looking like that

 <div>
 \[